In music, as in everything, the disappearing moment of experience is the firmest reality.” —Benjamin Boretz

 As digital technologies like tablets and cloud-based storage move into the mainstream, our perception of the world is undeniably transforming.
 We now have an infinite digital library of stuff—movies, music, news, books—instantly accessible from a single device.
 So many of the diverse activities of life have been consolidated.
 Increasingly, life takes place in front of a screen.

-There is a video online in which a one-year-old, a so-called “digital native,” attempts to manipulate the images of a paper magazine with her fingers.
+There is a video online of a one-year-old child vainly attempting to manipulate the images of a paper magazine with her fingers.
 She assumes they will respond, like the images on the iPad she knows so well.
 Her confusion is at once humorous and unsettling.
 The comic image of the child who points the remote control out his window and finds it doesn’t work has become a reality.
 It’s no longer a joke, but a poignant fact: a digital interlay exists between humankind and the world.

 Consider this essay you’re reading right now.
 If you’re reading online,you might have three or four tabs of your browser open to news sites and blogs, YouTube and Facebook; you might have Spotify open, your favorite playlist accompanying your reading.
 You might not be truly paying attention to these words as you read them.
 If you’re reading this in print, then take a moment to contrast your experience with the online one.
 All you have before you is words on paper.
 The only place this magazine can take you now is further along.
 No lateral movements, no pop-ups.
 Of course, you might also be distracted as you read.
 Your stop is next on the subway.
 You really love the song that just came on.
 But those distractions are exterior to the medium.
 All you have in your hands is material for reading.